NCAS-CMS/pyfive/paper.md

 However, in practice using kerchunk requires the data provider to generate kerchunk indices to support remote users, and it leads to issues of synchronicity between indices and changing datasets.

 This version of pyfive was developed with these use-cases in mind.
 There is now full support for lazy loading of chunked data, and methods are provided to give users all the benefits of using kerchunk, but without the need for a priori generation.
 Because pyfive can access and cache (in the client) the b-tree (index) on a variable-by-variable basis, most of the benefits of kerchunk are gained without any of the constraints.
 Howver, the kerchunk index is always a contiguous object accessible with one get transaction, this is not necessarily the case with the b-tree, unless the source data has been repacked to ensure contiguous metadata using a tool like h5repack.
-However, much of the community is unaware of the possibility of repacking the index metadata, and this together with relatively opaque information about the internal structure of files (and hence the necessity or other wise of such repacking), means that repacking is rarely done.
+Much of the community is unaware of the possibility of repacking the index metadata, and this together with relatively opaque information about the internal structure of files (and hence the necessity or other wise of such repacking), means that repacking is rarely done.
 To help with this process, pyfive also includes extensions to expose information about how data and indexes are distributed in the files.
 With these tools, index extraction with pyfive can be comparable in performance to obtaining a kerchunk index, and completely opaque to the user.